shazow/workerpool/README.md

 ## Getting Started
-The best place to start for now is to read the code and look at the examples in the unit tests (located under trunk/test/) and the sample uses (located under trunk/samples/).
+The best place to start for now is to read the code and look at the examples in the unit tests ([/test](https://github.com/shazow/workerpool/tree/master/test)) and the sample uses ([/samples](https://github.com/shazow/workerpool/tree/master/samples)).
 Documentation contributions are welcome!
 What have you accomplished with the workerpool?

 ## Tutorials: